- Thematic Exhibtions

 Da joined Front Runners New York in 2009, and served the club as Director of Membership and Communications between 2010 and 2013.
 Da has documented dozens of events annually for FRNY such as the Pride Run, FRNY’s participation in the Pride March, Reach the Beach, and the Gay Games.
 He is the recipient of the 2012 Guy Zelenak Volunteer of Year Award.

-Da lives in New York City with his husband, Fred Pfaff, whom he met at Front Runners New York.
+Da lives in New York City.
 When he’s not behind a camera or editing photos and videos, he’s in the kitchen cooking or binge-watching TV, all the while thinking that he should be running instead.